ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 ## Hardware capacity

-Cloudant within Bluemix Dedicated is purchased via an 'IBM Bluemix Dedicated Cloudant 1.6TB Capacity' part, which includes a clustered Cloudant environment consisting of three database nodes and two load balancers.
-Each database node contains 1.6TB on SSD's, and since all data is stored in triplicate this equates to 1.6TB of unique disk space across the cluster.
+Cloudant within Bluemix Dedicated is purchased via an 'IBM Bluemix Dedicated Cloudant 1.6 TB Capacity' part, which includes a clustered Cloudant environment consisting of three database nodes and two load balancers.
+Each database node contains 1.6 TB on SSDs, and since all data is stored in triplicate this equates to 1.6 TB of unique disk space across the cluster.
 Expansion of an environment can be accomplished by purchasing additional 'IBM Bluemix Dedicated Cloudant 1.6TB Capacity' parts, which can be used to expand the Cloudant cluster in multiples of three database nodes.
 Customers can also